Sebastien-Raguideau/Ebame/Binning.md

 ## Getting started (VM, ssh & env)

-For this tutorial we will use a VM generated from [EBAME-Quince (2021)](https://biosphere.france-bioinformatique.fr/catalogue/appliance/127/)
+For this tutorial we will use a VM generated from [EBAME-Quince (2022)](https://biosphere.france-bioinformatique.fr/catalogue/appliance/127/)
-**Please be  sure to use the ifb-core-cloud domain when launching**
+**Please be  sure to use the ifb-core-cloud domain when launching** Or is it ifb-bis-cloud?

 Please ssh to your vm using the -Y option so that X forwarding can be done.